 Take a look to the requirements.txt file of the project where all the dependencies are declared.
 Keep in mind: this file might not contain all the recursive dependencies.

 Now we are going to download all the dependencies: jump into the root of the project and launch the following command (the first one for a single dependency, the second one for the entire list of requirements) from the terminal:

 Using cached itsdangerous-2.0.1-py3-none-any.whl (18 kB)

-We can see that a wheel file or a compressed package has been now downloaded with all the recursive dependencies if required.
+We can see that a wheel file or a compressed package has been now downloaded with all its recursive dependencies.

-Repeat this process for the packages declared in the requirements file and you will have a pool of libraries, ready to be copied into the new project.
+Repeat this process for the packages declared in the requirements.txt file and you will have a pool of libraries, ready to be copied into the new project.

-If you have downloaded all the packages is now time to create a new fresh venv into the project in the offline computer:
+If you have downloaded all the packages is now time to create a new fresh virtual envoronment into the project in the offline computer:

 python -m venv ./venv/